Roller Derby Dolls

 Roller Derby Dolls was also nominated in the category “Produced by a woman, outstanding film or show” at the prestigious WIN Awards (Women Image Network) to be held in the USA on 3rd December (now pushed back to 2009 to coincide with the Academy Awards in Los Angeles).
 The WIN Awards is all about creating media that promotes gender parity, dispels female media stereotypes and forwards our mission to "FOSTER A WORLD WHERE EVERYONE WINS".
 The awards cover many categories including Outstanding Actress in Feature Film, Outstanding Documentary Film, Outstanding Comedy and Drama Series etc. Some of the other nominees on the night are: Susan Sarandon, Alyssa Milano, Angelina Jolie and Meryl Streep.

-Roller Derby Dolls will be showing it at the 2008 Victoria Independent Film Festival which will run from November 22nd to November 23rd in Victoria, Australia.
+Roller Derby Dolls showed at the 2008 Victoria Independent Film Festival which ran from November 22nd to November 23rd in Victoria, Australia.

-16/9/08: See some tuff muff when Roller Derby Dolls screens at MUFF (the Melbourne Underground Film Festival), which runs 9-19 October 2008 at George Cinemas, Glitch Bar and Noise Bar.
+16/9/08: See some tuff muff when Roller Derby Dolls screened at MUFF (the Melbourne Underground Film Festival), which ran 9-19 October 2008 at George Cinemas, Glitch Bar and Noise Bar.

-Some pics from the broadcast party at the Melbourne Hotel, West End, Brisbane.
+Some pics from the RDD broadcast party at the Melbourne Hotel, West End, Brisbane.

 Dead Meat (L) and Evil Doll (R) interviewed by Nova's Lutsy (AKA Blud Nutz) 9/9/08.
 Photographer: Amy Ireland.
 Image © DMG Radio.

-See Evil Doll and Dead Meat interviewed by Nova's Lutsy - pretty funny!
+Evil Doll and Dead Meat were interviewed by Nova's Lutsy about RDD on ABC - pretty funny!

 Rave Magazine tipped its hat to the roller girls and Roller Derby Dolls in it 'Pop Culture' section.
 Nice quotes Evil!